Sugar Cravings Can Be a Sign of Mineral Deficiencies

 - black pepper

-- vegetable oils (safflower, sunflower seed, peanut and olive oi)
+- vegetable oils (safflower, sunflower seed, peanut, and olive oil)

 Other Minerals

-There are other minerals which some believe can lead to sugar cravings in the case of deficiency, such as calcium and phosphorus.
+There are other minerals that some believe can lead to sugar cravings in the case of deficiency, such as calcium and phosphorus.
 Calcium is the most common mineral in the body.

 Plant-Based Sources of Calcium